uberspark/uberxmhf/xmhf/doc/drtm-design.md

 Secure Loader Design / Implementation
 =====================================

+* We only want to have one SL, that will work on either of AMD or Intel platforms.
-* SL header must somehow remain compatible with both AMD and Intel.
+* The SL header must therefore remain compatible with both AMD's and Intel's requirements.
-    * SL starts with 3 empty pages, except for the first 4 bytes.
+* ***Current Design***: SL starts with 3 empty pages, except for the first 4 bytes.
 These are initialized to contain the SLB header for an AMD system.
 The entry point points beyond these three pages to the true entry point on the fourth page.
 On an Intel system these three pages will be overwritten with the MLE page tables.
 The MLE header will be written into the MLE at the beginning of the fourth page.
-* To determine the SL's base addresses, the best cross-processor solution is to do:
+* To determine the SL's base addresses, a functioning cross-processor solution is to do:
     * `call 1f`
     * `1: pop eax`
-    * This might introduce a problem if the default Intel stack pointer points into the runtime, where some important memory contents could be clobbered.
-Likely work-around will be to manually set the stack pointer to 64K.
-It will have to come after the type of processor is detected.
-Again, I don't think this causes any trouble.
+    * Intel's stack is not technically guaranteed to be valid according to the manual, so it would be nice to move away from this.
+It does work so far in practice.
-* Because writing memory can only be done with SS on AMD, and DS on Intel, we have to write differently depending on the processor.
+    * Because writing memory can only be done with SS on AMD, and DS on Intel, we have to write differently depending on the processor until the GDT is initialized and new segment descriptors can be loaded.
 This affects 3 locations in the code where the SL's GDT is dynamically updated.
     * TODO: If GETSEC[CAPABILITIES] indicates that ECX will contain the MLE base address pointer upon entry into the MLE, we can use ECX as the base address on Intel systems.
-This prevents errant memory writes from a not-entirely-understood SS on Intel.
-Thus, we can scrap the call/pop/align and use EAX on AMD, and ECX on Intel.
+This prevents errant memory writes and possible vulnerabilities from dangerous reads from a not-entirely-understood SS on Intel.
+Thus, we can scrap the `call/pop/align` idiom and use EAX on AMD, and ECX on Intel.
+* The SL currently hashes the entire XMHF Runtime memory image and compares it with a *golden* hash value imprinted within the SL at build time.
+Look for the following environment variable defined during the XMHF build process:
+* The SL may become bigger than 64 KB.
+This means that DMA protections must be extended by code inside the first 64 KB, and then the above-64 KB region must be measured and extended into a TPM PCR.
+See the following environment variables defined in various Makefiles:
+    * SLBELOW64K_INTEGRITY_HASH
+    * SLABOVE64K_INTEGRITY_HASH

 Additional Intel-related issues
 -------------------------------

 * MTRRs must be set with caching disabled for SINIT to run, so system performance post-launch is poor.
 These are currently restored in `runtime.c:allcpus_common_start()`.
     * NOTE: This may be too late to get good boot performance, since the SL runs (and builds page tables) without appropriate caching.
 * Bringing APs online requires TXT-specific mechanisms.
+This is nice in that there is no need to enter 16-bit real mode to bring up an AP, but we still require such support for AMD systems, so it doesn't actually simplify anything for us.

 TODOs
 =====

-* Block guest access to TPM localities > 1.
+* Ensure that we do in fact block guest access to TPM localities > 1.
+See [tickets:#71].
-* Understand STM and use it
+* Understand STM (SMM Transfer Monitor; still a work-in-progress from Intel) and use it.
+See [tickets:#70].
-* Understand DMA protections and use them
+* Ensure that all necessary memory regions are DMA-protected.
+See [tickets:#38].